• Skip to main content

 If you have an abundance of vegetables or fruit, you can use ice cube trays to freeze small amounts.
 This is helpful if you have a favorite recipe that calls for a small amount of stock or other liquid but not enough to make a whole batch.
 Ice cube trays are also great for freezing pureed soups, sauces, pesto, and other liquids.
 Finally, of course, they're great for freezing herbs too!

-Creating a root cellar is a great way to preserve them, but it's not for everyone.
+Creating a root cellar is a great way to preserve root vegetables and other preserved foods, but it's not for everyone.
 It can be a great solution if you have the space and budget.
 But maybe you don't have the space or money for a whole underground room!

 A root cellar is a place near or adjacent to your home that's a cool, dark place to store your vegetables in the winter.
 It can include an underground room or a room built into the side of your house.
 Most often, it's lined with stone or brick, insulated, and has no windows or doors, so it stays dark and cool all year round.

-A root cellar is not without its drawbacks: if you live in an area with lots of humidity, mold can be a problem; they're typically only suitable for storing root crops like carrots, potatoes, and onions, and they're also expensive to build!
+A root cellar has drawbacks: if you live in an area with lots of humidity, mold can be a problem; they're typically only suitable for storing root crops like carrots, potatoes, and onions, and they're also expensive to build!

 Drying them (dehydrating)